alussana/self.dna/app/assets/about.md

 #### Self hosting

-When it comes to personal genomic data, privacy can be an issue.
+When it comes to personal genomics data, privacy can be an issue.
-This application is meant to be portable and it can be depolyed anywhere with minimal effort.
-You can host `self.dna` on your own computer by cloning the repository and following these steps:
+This application is meant to be depolyable anywhere with minimal effort.
+You can host `self.dna` on your own server by cloning [the repository](https://github.com/alussana/self.dna) and following these steps:

 1. Build the Docker image